kora-projects/kora-docs/mkdocs/blog/en/kora-dynamic-runtime-refresh.md

 ---

-# Runtime Routing Is More Expressive Than Container Conditions
+## Runtime Routing Is More Expressive Than Container Conditions { #runtime-routing }

 Container conditions are usually coarse.